OleksiiOleksenko/oleksiioleksenko.github.io/_posts/2016-09-09-efficient-detection-of-all-pointer-and-array-access-errors.md

+---
+layout: default
+date: 2016-09-09 12:00
-Title: A paper in short: Efficient detection of all pointer and array access errors
+title: "A paper in short: Efficient detection of all pointer and array access errors"
-Date: 2016-09-09 12:00
-Category: Paper in short
-Tags: Security; Memory Protection; C;
+tag: Security
+---

 [Efficient detection of all pointer and array access errors](http://dl.acm.org/citation.cfm?id=178446) - Austin et al.